Xentrk/x3mRouting/README.md

 The features of **x3mRouting** include an alternative method to selectively route LAN Clients in the Asuswrt-Merlin firmware and two alternative methods for selectively routing traffic using IPSET lists.

 I used Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media traffic in devoloping the project.

+## Routing Policy Databse (RPDB)

+The selective routing of IPSET lists use **"fwmark"** rules to manage the RPDB by assigning them to currently unused priority slots within the reserved RPDB rule range.
+This modification does not undermine the stability nor integrity of the Asuswrt-Merlin firmware.

+However, the Asuswrt-Merlin firmware author [RMerlin](https://www.snbforums.com/members/rmerlin.10954/) does not condone the use of fwmarks.
+He has rejected their use because of the additional work effort should the upstream code change if Asus suddenly decides to use his current RPDB rule 10000-20000 range, and also decide to use the routing tables 111-115.

 ## x3mRouting Methods

 ### x3mRouting LAN Client Method